Skip to main content Skip to search

 How to Start a Business in Finland

-Finland is a gateway to Northern Europe, renowned for its economic stability, innovation leadership, and high quality of life.
-As an international entrepreneur, establishing a business in Finland offers access to a highly educated workforce, a transparent legal system, and a thriving tech ecosystem.
-This comprehensive guide will walk you through business structures, costs, compliance, and cultural nuances—plus how Scandicorp can support you at every stage.
+Finland is a gateway to Northern Europe, known for its economic stability, innovation leadership, and high quality of life.
+As an international entrepreneur, Finland offers access to a highly educated workforce, a transparent legal system, and a thriving tech ecosystem.

 Download Corporate Fact Sheet